Note

 A resource group

-A virtual network with custom DNS server IP address configured
+A virtual network configured with a custom DNS server IP address

 A domain controller VM in the same virtual network